ixiaopan/blog/content/post/npm.md

 ---
-title: "NPM"
+title: "Package Manager"
 date: "2022-01-07"
 description: ""
 # tags: []
 categories: [
   "frontend",
 ]
 series: ["frontend"]
 katex: true
 ---

-Learn how to use npm.
+Learn how to use the modern package managers.